o3de/o3de.org/content/docs/contributing/to-docs/o3de-docs-repo-setup.md

     git pull
     ```

-1. Push the changes to your branch on GitHub.
+1. Push the changes to your fork on GitHub.

     ```shell
     git push origin